 In choosing your destination, remember to consider other important factors.
 Sea surface conditions, local monsoon seasons, and the particular placement of your destination can make or break your photographs.
 Lastly, remember that knowing your equipment and practicing your technique make a huge impact on your results; if you’re a new underwater photographer, consider buddying up with someone who can teach and guide you- the rewards are priceless, and you can frame and hang them on your wall forever.

 One of the best ways to travel, for underwater photographers, is with groups of photographers-only.
 UW photographers dive different, at their own pace, taking their time and staying on one subject for 10-30 minutes, until they get the best shot.
 If you are a lone photographer among a group of divers, you will probably be rushed, frustrated and even lose the group if they don’t wait up!
-This is why our travel partners at Aqua Spirit Dive Trips organize photography-oriented trips and photo workshops, creating the best possible experience for UW photographers to unleash their potential!
+This is why our travel partners at Dive and More organize photography-oriented trips and photo workshops, creating the best possible experience for UW photographers to unleash their potential!
 Join them on one of their future trips!

 Latest posts by Jacqueline Dodd (see all)